metabarcoding/obitools4-doc/content/docs/cookbook/wolf-tutorial/_index.md

 - `obitag_bestid:FLOAT` where FLOAT\*100 is the identity percent between
 the best match sequence and the query sequence
 - `taxid:TAXID` where TAXID is the final taxonomy ID assigned to the sequence by {{% obi obitag %}}
-- `scientific_name:NAME` where NAME is the scientific name of the assigned taxid

 ## Generate the contingency table of results